tkanos/twx/config/README.md

 ## [followings]

 This section holds all your followings as nick, URL pairs.
 You can edit this section manually or use the follow/unfollow commands of twtxt for greater comfort.

+## [posthook]

+depending of the post hook plugin you want to use, you need to add some config.
+The key should be compose of the pluginNAme_Key example : YARN_URL, or GITHUB_SSH, ......